 - COMP_ID - the registration computer ID (if supported) used to generate licenses that are invalid on other computers that the one used for registration.

 - TrialName - the licensing library name that may be used by the server if it needs to distinguish between applications.

 The registration server must respond with the licensing elements (ID, Computer ID, Maintainance Plan, Expiration Date ....) as well as their digital signature.

 Step 1 - Find the license with the specified ID in your database.

-The provided license ID must be searched into the database to get its details like: Maintainance Plan, Expiration Date, No of previous activations, previous Computer IDs or any other element you want to use to allow/deny registrations.
+The provided license ID must be searched in the database to get details like Maintainance Plan, Expiration Date, No of previous activations, previous Computer IDs or any other element you want to use to allow/deny registrations.

 Step 2 - Decide if the license request is legit.